Welcome to today's edition of the Rush 24-7 podcast.

 They never mocked George W. Bush.

-They may have wished he was dead, but they are laughing at Barack Obama, and they are laughing both at his face, to his face, and in his face.
+And they are laughing both at his face, to his face, and in his face.

-It was I, and I alone who came up with the explanation for this.
+It was I and I alone who came up with the explanation for this.

-Not gonna bother you with the explanation.
+Not going to bother you with the explanation.

-You know it, you are regular listeners.
+You are regular listeners.

 I dubbed this the Limbaugh Theorem.

-Well, okay, essentially it was that Obama was never seen literally governing.
+Okay, essentially it was that Obama was never seen literally governing.

-He was always opposed on TV, he was seen as opposed to what he was doing.
+On TV, he was seen as opposed to what he was doing.

 And he was able to fool people into believing that he also opposed what was going on, even though he was the one doing it.

-But I'll tell you, I think the mother of all Limbaugh theorem ploys was that 2008 presidential campaign where Obama promised to restore the prestige of the United States around the world.
+But I'll tell you, I think the mother of all Limbaugh here employs was that 2008 presidential campaign where Obama promised to restore the prestige of the United States around the world because increasing America's standing in the world was the last thing Obama and his team wanted to do.

 And if you have any doubt about that, just look around.